min69u/Reforestation/README.md

-## In my career as a lumberjack I cut down exactly 52,487 trees.
-I know because I kept a log.
+## I went on a date last night with a girl from the zoo.
+It was great.
+She’s a keeper.